Additional Things to Keep In Mind When Looking for a Pure-Bred Dog

 Denotes breeders who may have puppies and/or older bassets available or puppies are on the way.
 The webmaster, however, can not guarantee the accuracy of this information.

 The AKC Breeder of Merit Banner above denotes BHCSC Member Breeders who have qualified and applied for the AKC Breeder of Merit Program and have been accepted by the AKC.
-There are also different levels of BOM based on the number of AKC Champions a breeder has produced.
+There are also different levels of BOM based on the number of AKC Champions a breeder has produced and other criteria.